Click here for a mobile itinerary that opens up right in your google maps application!

 After a delicious dinner, head to La Carboneria in Santa Cruz for some Flamenco.
 The entrance is free and there is a daily show at 11 pm.
 La Carboneria also carries Agua de Seville.
-It is rumored to pack a punch as it has four kinds of liquor, champagne, pineapple juice, and cream.
+The rumor is that is packs a punch because it has four kinds of liquor, champagne, pineapple juice, and cream.
 I’ll let you judge the level of its potency for yourself.

 Day 3: The Pursuit of Happiness

-Your last day of Seville is dedicated to making sure you saw everything on your list.
+Spend your last day of Seville making sure you’ve checked everything off of your list.
 Make that your first priority.

 What’ll it be today?
 Try a relaxing cruise down the Guadalquivir or rent a paddle boat if you want more of an exercise.
 You can bring food and drinks aboard the paddle boat so stop at any store and grab your beverage of choice and some crackers and cheese for the ride.

-If you are interested in ruins, catch a bus to Italica to see the Roman ruins just outside of Seville.
+Interested in ruins?
+Catch a bus to Italica to see the Roman ruins just outside of Seville.
 This is a well preserved site and was home of emperors Trajan and Hadrian.